cuba-platform/sample-screen-manipulation/README.md

 1. In the airport view that is used in the airport editor, define loading of the whole structure, i.e. terminals and nested meeting points.
 See `airport-terminals-meetingPoints-view`.

 2. In the airport editor, define an additional nested datasource for meeting points.
-It is not connected to any visual components, but used for receiving data from nested editor screens.
+It is not connected to visual components, but used for saving data received from nested editor screens.
 See [airport-edit.xml](https://github.com/cuba-platform/sample-screen-manipulation/blob/master/modules/web/src/sample/web/airports_1/airport/airport-edit.xml).

 The whole structure of screens for this case is located in the `sample.web.airports_1` package of the `web` module and is available via the *Airports > Airports (1)* menu item in the running application.